Tesseractg/Gopher/README.md

 So we have decided to consolidate these behaviours into single problem and develop a prediction model for the detection of malicious domains.
 Thus we don't have to rely on different solutions and maintaining different models.

 ### Dependencies
 requirements.txt file contains actual dependencies to run this project.
-Install it using `pip install requirements.txt` command.
+Install it using `pip install -r requirements.txt` command.

 ### Quick Start
 To-Do